ESGF/esgf-ansible/README.md

 These examples are __not__ presented in a "step by step" style.
 Within reason, the commands outlined below can be performed at any point in the lifetime of a node.
 That being said, the *information* presented in earlier examples is requisite for later examples.

-These examples are __not__ comprehensive, they only show common patterns and useful commands.
+These examples are __not__ comprehensive, they only show some common patterns and useful commands.
 Refer to the docs linked above and the `--help` flag for more information.
 The primary command line tool used is `ansible-playbook`.
 ```
 ansible-playbook --help